mllamazares/personal_site/index.md

 layout: home
 ---

-Offensive Security Manager by day, bug bounty hunter by night.
+Offensive Security Manager by day, bug hunter by night. 🦉

 If you are oddly enough interested, [here's more about me](/about.html).